thecoderzone/DjangoRESTAPI/README.md

-# Todo lis with Django RESTAPI
+# Creating a backend Todo list with Django RESTAPI